History of Natchez, Mississippi: Colonial history (1716–1783)

-Following the Seven Years' War, in 1763 Fort Rosalie and the surrounding town, renamed for the defeated tribe, came under British rule.
+Following the Seven Years' War, in 1763, British authorities assumed control of Fort Rosalie and the surrounding settlement, which colonists had named after the Natchez people following their military defeat and displacement.
 The British Crown bestowed land grants in this territory to officers who had served with distinction in the war.
 These officers came mostly from the colonies of New York, New Jersey, and Pennsylvania.
-They established plantations and brought their upper class style of living to the area.
+They established plantation estates dependent on enslaved labor and reproduced the hierarchical social order of the colonial Atlantic world.
 Before 1774, Lord Dartmouth who was Secretary of State for the Colonies and the previous First Lord of Trade, contemplated siting a civil government below Natchez at White Cliffs which would be the residence of a Lieutenant Governor reporting to Pensacola.
 Montfort Browne visited Natchez in 1769 while he was Lieutenant Governor of West Florida; he received a grant near Natchez.
 Bernard Romans' map Proposals dated August 5, 1773 from Philadelphia to likely subscribers indicated a purpose was to map the Mississippi River from Natchez to the mouth.
-During the 1760s and 1770s, the merchants of Natchez handled the Indian trade for other merchants such as McGillivrary & Struthers of Mobile and others.
-On February 16, 1779, British authorities in London received several petitions from West Florida proprietors, merchants and settlers to grant local courts at Natchez, encourage commerce and make land grant reforms.
-In 1792 planters complained to the Spanish authorities that their produce was not properly priced by the town's merchants to which the merchants responded by pamphlet, inviting the planters to treat with Peter Walker at the landing or with Alexander Moore at his plantation.
+During the 1760s and 1770s, the merchants of Natchez handled trade with Indigenous nations for other merchants such as McGillivrary & Struthers of Mobile and others.
+The Provincial Council ordered the authorities of West Florida to lay out a town at the Natchez on the reserved land on February 27, 1776.
+On February 16, 1779, British authorities in London received several petitions from West Florida proprietors, merchants, and settlers to grant local courts at Natchez, encourage commerce, and make land grant reforms.
+In 1792, planters complained to the Spanish authorities that their produce was not properly priced by the town's merchants, to which the merchants responded by pamphlet, inviting the planters to treat with Peter Walker at the landing or with Alexander Moore at his plantation.

-The Spanish commander, Juan de la Villebreuvre, on September 7, 1779 conquered Fort Bute, and later the garrison at Baton Rouge and Natchez's Fort Panmure to establish Spanish colonial rule, but a Natchez loyalist militia forced him to surrender Fort Panmure in May 1781.
-A few days later Pensacola was lost by the British and the Natchez revolt collapsed.
+The Spanish commander, Juan de la Villebreuvre, on September 7, 1779, conquered Fort Bute; later, the garrison at Baton Rouge and Natchez's Fort Panmure to establish Spanish colonial rule, but a Natchez loyalist militia forced him to surrender Fort Panmure in May 1781.
+A few days later, Pensacola was lost by the British, and the Natchez revolt collapsed.
 After defeat in the American Revolutionary War, Great Britain ceded the territory to the United States under the terms of the Treaty of Paris (1783).
-Spain was not a party to the treaty, and it was their forces who had taken Natchez from British troops.
-Although Spain had been allied with the American colonists, they were more interested in advancing their power at the expense of Britain.
+Spain was not a party to the treaty, despite having seized Natchez militarily from British control during the war.
+Although Spain had been allied with the American colonists, it was more interested in advancing its power at Britain's expense.
 Once the war was over, they were not inclined to give up that which they had acquired by force.